asdfugil/srd/dmg/README.md

 | Install to iPhone 12 19E5225g    | PASS          | PASS          | PASS          | PASS

 #### Build 'n Fiddle
 Debugserver, ASAN. & UBSAN can be fiddled with to potentially make work.
 Remove all the directories in src __except__ cryptex-run and debugserver.
 You may find that by Fiddling you can make debugserver work.
 Fiddling a bit more you may find that ASAN & UBSAN build too.
 You're Mileage May Vary.
 T8010 with macOS Beta and Xcode Beta have best results. macOS Retail on X86_64 provided slightly different results.

 Apple needs to Resolve the Issues with PR https://github.com/apple/security-research-device/pull/48 & PR https://github.com/apple/security-research-device/pull/49.
+For a deeper dive see https://github.com/xsscx/srd/blob/main/srd_tools-24.100.3/example-cryptex/srd-iphone11-iphone12-entitlements-testing-sample-example.md.

 ## Prerequisites
 - Security Research Tools https://github.com/apple/security-research-device